Prepaid Cards FAQs

 - What are PPIs?

-PPIs are instruments that facilitate purchase of goods and services, including financial services, remittance facilities, etc., against the value stored on such instruments.
-PPIs that can be issued in the country are classified under three types viz. (i) Closed System PPIs, (ii) Semi-closed System PPIs, and (iii) Open System PPIs.
+- PPIs are instruments that facilitate purchase of goods and services, including financial services, remittance facilities, etc., against the value stored on such instruments.
+PPIs that can be issued in the country are classified under two types viz. (i) Small PPIs (or Minimum-detail PPIs), (ii) Full-KYC PPIs.